Tyler-Yates/JMatch/README.md

 JMatch
 ======

 JMatch is a library that allows for variable pattern matching of Strings in Java.
+JMatch is designed to be simple to use and easy to understand.

+### Variable Pattern Matching
 Variable pattern matching defines patterns such as:<br>
 `"xyyx"`